jwfraustro/rootstock/README.md

 ### Fetching Shells
 Because rshell connections (at the time of this script's creation) are not automatically able to be passed back to the calling script through multiple connections, Rootstock creates a `get_grafts` executable on the hub host sets the graft shells into the `get_custom_object.shells` property.
 The calling script can then access the connected graft shells through this property.
 Additionally, it means that the calling script never has to directly connect to the grafts themselves, as all commands can be routed through the Rootstock hub.

- For an example of how this works in practice, check the `arborist/branch.src` file in the Arborist Suite repository.
+For an example of how this works in practice, check the `branch.src` file in the Arborist Suite repository.

 ### On Complexity
 Rootstock is a fairly complex concept to grasp, and its power is best demonstrated when used in conjunction with the Arborist tool.